phelchegs/BMS-Molecular-Translation/README.md

 # bms-molecular-translation
-A build-from-scratch cnn-transformer model for translating 2d chemical structures to InChI notations
+Kaggle competition of chemical image-to-text translation: A build-from-scratch cnn-transformer model for translating 2d chemical structures to InChI notations
+## description